Haochen-Wang409/ross3d/README.md

 [Zhaoxiang Zhang](https://scholar.google.com/citations?user=qxWfV6cAAAAJ).

 > **Abstract.**
-> The rapid development of Large Multimodal Models (LMMs) for 2D images and videos has spurred efforts to
+> The rapid development of Large Multimodal Models (LMMs) for 2D images and videos has
-> adapt these models for interpreting 3D scenes.
+> spurred efforts to adapt these models for interpreting 3D scenes.
 > However, the absence of large-scale 3D vision-language datasets
 > has posed a significant obstacle.
 To address this issue,
 > typical approaches focus on injecting 3D awareness into
 > 2D LMMs by designing 3D input-level scene representations.
 > This work provides a new perspective.
 We introduce
 > reconstructive visual instruction tuning with 3D-awareness (Ross3D),
-> which integrates 3D aware visual supervision
+> which integrates 3D-aware visual supervision
 > into the training procedure.
 Specifically, it incorporates
 > cross-view and global-view reconstruction.
 The former requires
 > reconstructing masked views by aggregating overlapping information